Moeraki Boulders

 The Moeraki Boulders are a group of large spherical “stones” on Koekohe Beach near Moeraki on New Zealand’s Otago coast.
-The Moeraki Boulders are giant boulders they are highly spherical and were exposed due to erosion and winds.
+The Moeraki Boulders are giant boulders that are highly spherical and were exposed due to erosion and wind.
 These boulders have been exposed through shoreline erosion from coastal cliffs.
-They are still remaining boulders in the mudstone that will, eventually, fall onto the beach as they come to lose due to erosion.
+There are remaining boulders in the Mudstone that will, eventually, fall onto the beach as they come to lose due to erosion.

-Moeraki boulders are one of the most fascinating and popular attractions on South Island.
+Moeraki boulders, New Zealand, are one of the most fascinating and popular attractions on the South Island.
 They originally started forming in ancient seafloor sediments around 60 million years ago, and the largest boulders are estimated to have taken about 4 million years to get to their current size.

 The awesomeness of these giant geological mysteries of creation leaves many people wondering exactly what they are and how they formed.
 People sometimes mistake the Moeraki Boulders for dinosaur eggs, alien remnants, or evidence of giants.